jakewalter/easyQuake/README.md

 Within your systems, consider running driver scripts as nohup background processes ```nohup python ~/work_dir/okla_daily.py &```.
 In this way, one could ```cat nohup.out | grep Traceback``` to understand python errors or ```grep nohup.out | Killed``` to understand when the system runs out of memory.

+**GPU memory errors:** If you see `ResourceExhaustedError` or similar GPU OOM messages, try reducing `batch_size` in the picker call, or set `CUDA_VISIBLE_DEVICES=-1` to force CPU inference.

+**TensorFlow warnings at startup:** TF 2.12+ is verbose about GPU discovery.
+These are informational only — easyQuake will automatically fall back to CPU if no compatible GPU is found.

+**PyTorch CUDA mismatch:** If SeisBench fails with "no kernel image is available for execution on the device", your installed PyTorch was not built for your CUDA version.
+Reinstall PyTorch with the correct CUDA tag from https://pytorch.org/get-started/locally/ or run with CPU (`CUDA_VISIBLE_DEVICES=-1`).

+**protobuf conflicts:** TensorFlow >= 2.12 requires `protobuf >= 3.20, < 4`.
+If you see protobuf errors, run `pip install "protobuf>=3.20,<4"`.

+**Import errors after upgrading from 1.x:** The 2.0 rewrite removed `keras` as a standalone dependency and dropped the `tensorflow-gpu` split package.
+Uninstall both and reinstall: `pip uninstall keras tensorflow-gpu tensorflow && pip install tensorflow`.

 ## Video intros to easyQuake

 Most recent updates, recorded for the 2021 SSA Annual meeting: https://www.youtube.com/watch?v=bjBqPL9pD5w